Technology News

 Developer activity on atproto is increasing.
 Bluesky reports over 400,000 monthly downloads of its software development kit (SDK).
 People use more than a thousand different apps built on the protocol each week.

 The new funds have been allocated to scaling Bluesky’s team and continuing development of its core application and the AT Protocol.
-The company’s immediate focus is on leveraging its expanded resources to solidify its position in the competitive social media landscape while maintaining its open, decentralized ethos.
+The company’s immediate focus is on employing its expanded resources to solidify its position in the competitive social media sector while maintaining its open, decentralized ethos.
 The search for a new CEO to lead this next phase is ongoing.

 For official announcements, refer to the Bluesky official website.
 Technical documentation for developers is available on the Bluesky GitHub repository.